Women in WWE: Reality shows

-Diva Search (2003-2007, 2013) and Tough Enough (2001–2002, 2011, 2015)
+Diva Search (2003–2007, 2013) and Tough Enough (2001–2002, 2011, 2015)

 The Diva Search was an annual competition that occurred every summer.
 The purpose of the Diva Search was to find new women to be wrestlers, interviewers, and/or valets for WWE.

 Tough Enough is a professional wrestling reality television series produced by WWE, wherein participants undergo professional wrestling training and compete for a contract with WWE.
 Female winners include Nidia, Jackie Gayda, Linda Miles, and Sara Lee.
-The series also featured women that would go on to appear across WWE television, including Mandy Rose, Sonya Deville, Kharma and Chelsea Green among others.
+The series also featured women who would go on to appear across WWE television, including Mandy Rose, Sonya Deville, Kharma, and Chelsea Green among others.

-Total Divas and spinoffs (2013–present)
+Total Divas and spinoffs (2013–2022)

-On April 22, 2013, it was announced a several Divas would be featured on a new E!
+On April 22, 2013, it was announced several Divas would be featured on a new E!
 Network reality series titled Total Divas, following their lives outside of the ring.
 Natalya, Naomi, Cameron, The Bella Twins (Brie and Nikki), and also Eva Marie and JoJo Offerman from the developmental territory WWE NXT were announced as the inaugural cast for the show.
 The show premiered on July 28, proving to be an instant hit, and was renewed for a second season.
 Additionally, the E!
 Network announced on April 18, 2016, that The Bella Twins (Brie and Nikki) would be getting their own spinoff show titled Total Bellas following the lives of the twins.

 On June 13, 2021, Essentially Sports reported that Total Divas and Total Bellas had been cancelled by the E!
 Network, citing a decline in ratings and lack of interest from those involved.

 On January 8, 2018, it was announced that Maryse and her husband The Miz would be getting their own reality television series titled Miz & Mrs. The show premiered on July 24, 2018, on the USA Network.

-A miniseries starring Nikki Bella and her husband Artem Chigvintsev titled Nikki Bella Says I Do premiered on January 26, 2023, on E! with four episodes.
-Despite having little relation to professional wrestling, the series was owned and produced by WWE.
+On February 26, 2022, it was announced that Carmella and Corey Graves will be part of a spin-off series Corey & Carmella which will premiere on WWE's YouTube channel.